Father's Day Event — Now through June 22. Request your exclusive pricing today. Get Pricing →

 If you prefer a more traditional rectangular shape or a sleek modern look, outdoor cabin and cube saunas offer a wide range of sizes and styles.
 Cabins give you peaked roofs and classic Scandinavian design, while cubes deliver clean geometric lines and panoramic glass fronts that blend into contemporary outdoor spaces.

 Dundalk LeisureCraft also offers handcrafted outdoor cabin saunas made from Eastern White Cedar in Ontario, Canada — including the popular Granby (2–4 person) and Georgian (6 person).
-Call us for current Dundalk pricing as their catalog updates seasonally.
+Get Pricing on any Dundalk model.

 All SaunaLife outdoor saunas ship as DIY kits and are built with Nordic thermo-spruce construction designed for year-round weather exposure.
 Like barrels, cabin and cube saunas need a level foundation and a 240V circuit for the heater.